isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

      * remote: for the remote server the last known state, served HA scopes and the role of the server in HA relationship.

+ - multi-threading-enabled: flag indicating if multi-threading is enabled.

+ - thread-pool-size: number of dhcp service threads.

+ - packet-queue-size: size of the packet queue size.

-The ``high-availability`` information is only returned when the command is sent to the DHCP servers being in the HA setup.
+The ``high-availability`` information is returned only when the command is sent to the DHCP servers being in the HA setup.
+This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.

+The ``thread-pool-size`` and ``packet-queue-size`` information is returned only when the command is send to DHCP servers with multi-threading enabled.
 This parameter is never returned when the ``status-get`` command is sent to the Control Agent or DDNS deamon.

 To learn more about the HA status information returned by the